-For example, take your scheduling system.
-An operations manager can handle only 15 - 20 engineers per day using a traditional diary management system.
+For your scheduling system, an operations manager can handle around 3 - 5 engineers per day using a traditional diary management system.
 If you try to bring more engineers into the business without upgrading the system, the result will be higher expenses, unhappy customers, worn out operations managers, and lower revenues.

 Why You Can’t Scale Your Business Without an Intelligent Scheduling System

-You have to keep hiring operations managers.
-When you rely on manual scheduling, you have to hire a new operations manager every time you exceed 20 engineers.
-That’s the opposite of the scalable growth you need, where revenues grow and expenses stay low.
+- You have to keep hiring operations managers.
+When you rely on manual scheduling, you may find you're rushing to hire a new operations manager every time things get busy, and it can be an overwhelming to manage workloads in this way, resulting in losing both money and time.
+That’s the opposite of the growth you need; where revenue increases steadily, job manageable, and expenses stay low.

 Some aspects of a field service business are impossible to scale.
 Take jobs, for example.
 For each job, you need an engineer on site.
 And unless your operations manager is skilled at bending the space-time continuum, an engineer can be in only one place at a time.
 There’s no real way to centralise the process of manual labour.

 So you can’t avoid hiring more engineers and the more engineers you have, the more complex your operations manager’s job becomes.
 Luckily, you can scale your scheduling with the right tools.

 Say you have 30 engineers, and each one has five jobs per day, five days per week.
 That’s 750 jobs per week.
 Even if your operations manager uses a scheduling tool that suggests the best engineer for each job, and that can optimise the daily schedule, if you truly want to scale at this point you need an automated system that can schedule multiple jobs to multiple engineers at the same time.

 Automation is a surefire way to increase a business's revenue.
 To discover how it can benefit you, click here to use the Commusoft Intelligent Scheduling ROI Calculator.